Welcome to the AHN Neurosurgery Residency website!

 The goals and objectives of the Trauma ICU rotation are to learn comprehensive management of trauma patients, including coordinating care of patients with head and neck, chest, abdomen, and extremity injuries and treatment plans for severe soft tissue and pulmonary infections, respiratory failure, hemodynamic instability, renal failure and major bleeding.

-Attached is a chart detailing the neurosurgery resident block rotation schedule.
+Attached is a chart detailing the AHN Neurosurgery Residency Program block rotation schedule.

 Attached is an example of the Neuroscience Conference Schedule.